Roberto16121/TwitchBot/README.md

 - [ ] Implement Settings
     - [ ] Section for OBS WebSocket properties and Scene Name
     - [ ] Section for miscellaneous (list of users to ignore in the Viewer in Chat, etc)
-- [ ] Implement Viewer Cards (showing information about the user)
-- [ ] Revamp Modules (The modules properties should be fully customizable by letting the user select what to use from a list of components)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>